ryantd42/NY-Legislative-Git/2023/S2980C-2023/bill.md

  to rent regulation and  tenant  protection.
-Each  component  is  wholly contained  within  a Part identified as Parts A through D. The effective date for each particular provision contained within  such  Part  is  set forth  in  the  last  section of such Part.
-Any provision in any section contained within a Part, including the effective date of the Part, which makes reference to a section "of this act", when used in connection with
+Each  component  is  wholly contained  within  a Part identified as Parts A through D. The effective date for each particular provision contained within  such  Part  is  set

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD07250-01-3
+  LBD07250-06-3
- S. 2980  2
+ S. 2980--A  2

- that particular component, shall be deemed to  mean  and  refer  to  the corresponding section of the Part in which it is found.
+ forth  in  the  last  section of such Part.
+Any provision in any section contained within a Part, including the effective date of the Part, which makes reference to a section "of this act", when used in connection with that  particular  component,  shall  be  deemed to mean and refer to the corresponding section of the Part in which it is found.
 Section three of this act sets forth the general effective date of this act.

   PART A

   Section 1.
 Paragraph 9 of subdivision  a  of  section  26-405  of  the administrative code of the city of New York is REPEALED.
   § 2.
 Subdivision c of section 26-511 of the administrative code of the city  of  New  York  is  amended by adding a new paragraph 15 to read as
  follows:
+  (15) (A) WHERE AN OWNER COMBINES TWO OR MORE VACANT  HOUSING  ACCOMMO- DATIONS  OR  COMBINES  A  VACANT  HOUSING ACCOMMODATION WITH AN OCCUPIED ACCOMMODATION, SUCH INITIAL RENT  FOR  SUCH  NEW  HOUSING  ACCOMMODATION SHALL  BE  THE  COMBINED  LEGAL  RENT FOR BOTH PREVIOUS HOUSING ACCOMMO- DATIONS, SUBJECT TO ANY APPLICABLE GUIDELINE  INCREASES  AND  ANY  OTHER INCREASES  AUTHORIZED BY THIS CHAPTER INCLUDING ANY INDIVIDUAL APARTMENT IMPROVEMENT INCREASES APPLICABLE FOR BOTH HOUSING ACCOMMODATIONS.
+IF  AN OWNER  COMBINES  A  RENT  REGULATED  ACCOMMODATION WITH AN APARTMENT NOT SUBJECT TO RENT REGULATION, THE RESULTING APARTMENT SHALL BE SUBJECT  TO THE  EMERGENCY  TENANT  PROTECTION  ACT  OF NINETEEN SEVENTY-FOUR.
+IF AN OWNER INCREASES THE AREA OF AN APARTMENT NOT SUBJECT TO RENT  REGULATION BY  ADDING SPACE THAT WAS PREVIOUSLY PART OF A RENT REGULATED APARTMENT, EACH APARTMENT SHALL BE SUBJECT TO THE EMERGENCY TENANT  PROTECTION  ACT OF NINETEEN SEVENTY-FOUR.
+  (B)  WHERE  AN  OWNER SUBSTANTIALLY INCREASES THE OUTER DIMENSION OF A VACANT HOUSING ACCOMMODATION, SUCH INITIAL RENT SHALL BE THE PRIOR  RENT OF  SUCH  HOUSING ACCOMMODATION, INCREASED BY A PERCENTAGE THAT IS EQUAL TO THE  PERCENTAGE  INCREASE  IN  THE  DWELLING  SPACE  AND  SUCH  OTHER INCREASES  AUTHORIZED BY THIS CHAPTER INCLUDING ANY APPLICABLE GUIDELINE INCREASE AND INDIVIDUAL APARTMENT IMPROVEMENT  INCREASE  THAT  COULD  BE AUTHORIZED FOR THE UNIT PRIOR TO THE ALTERATION OF THE OUTER DIMENSIONS.
+  (C)  NOTWITHSTANDING SUBPARAGRAPHS (A) AND (B) OF THIS PARAGRAPH, SUCH INCREASES MAY BE DENIED BASED ON THE OCCURRENCE OF SUCH VACANCY  DUE  TO HARASSMENT,  FRAUD, OR OTHER ACTS OF EVASION WHICH MAY REQUIRE THAT SUCH RENT BE SET IN ACCORDANCE WITH THIS SUBDIVISION.
+  (D) WHERE THE VACANT HOUSING ACCOMMODATIONS  ARE  COMBINED,  MODIFIED, DIVIDED OR THE DIMENSION OF SUCH HOUSING ACCOMMODATION OTHERWISE ALTERED AND  THESE  CHANGES ARE BEING MADE PURSUANT TO A PRESERVATION REGULATORY AGREEMENT WITH A FEDERAL, STATE OR LOCAL GOVERNMENTAL AGENCY OR  INSTRU- MENTALITY,  THE  RENT STABILIZED RENTS CHARGED THEREAFTER SHALL BE BASED ON AN INITIAL RENT SET BY SUCH AGENCY OR INSTRUMENTALITY.
+  (E) WHERE AN OWNER SUBSTANTIALLY DECREASES THE OUTER DIMENSIONS  OF  A VACANT  HOUSING ACCOMMODATION, SUCH INITIAL RENT SHALL BE THE PRIOR RENT OF SUCH HOUSING ACCOMMODATION, DECREASED  BY  THE  SAME  PERCENTAGE  THE SQUARE FOOTAGE OF THE ORIGINAL APARTMENT WAS DECREASED BY AND SUCH OTHER INCREASES  AUTHORIZED BY THIS CHAPTER INCLUDING ANY APPLICABLE GUIDELINE INCREASE AND INDIVIDUAL APARTMENT IMPROVEMENT  INCREASE  THAT  COULD  BE AUTHORIZED FOR THE APARTMENT PRIOR TO THE ALTERATION OF THE OUTER DIMEN- SIONS.
-  (15)  WHERE  AN  OWNER COMBINES TWO OR MORE VACANT APARTMENTS FORMERLY SUBJECT TO THIS SECTION, THE LEGAL REGULATED RENT FOR THE COMBINED  UNIT MAY  NOT  EXCEED  THE  SUM  OF THE RENTS OF THE FORMERLY SEPARATE UNITS.
+  (F)(I)  WHEN  AN OWNER COMBINES TWO OR MORE RENT REGULATED APARTMENTS, THE OWNER MAY USE EACH OF THE PREVIOUS APARTMENTS' REMAINING  INDIVIDUAL APARTMENT  IMPROVEMENT  ALLOWANCES FOR THE PURPOSES OF A TEMPORARY INDI-
- WHERE AN OWNER REDUCES THE DIMENSIONS OF  A  RENT  STABILIZED  UNIT,  OR COMBINES  PART OF THAT UNIT WITH A NEIGHBORING UNIT, THE LEGAL REGULATED RENT FOR THE REDUCED UNIT SHALL BE THE PRIOR RENT, REDUCED IN PROPORTION TO THE REDUCTION IN FLOOR AREA; THE RENT FOR  ANY  EXPANDED  NEIGHBORING UNIT MAY NOT EXCEED THE FORMER RENT FOR THAT UNIT.
+ S. 2980--A  3

+ VIDUAL APARTMENT IMPROVEMENT RENT INCREASE.
+THE OWNER SHALL SUBSEQUENTLY DESIGNATE A SURVIVING APARTMENT FOR THE PURPOSES  OF  REGISTRATION  THAT HAS  THE  SAME  APARTMENT NUMBER AS ONE OF THE PRIOR APARTMENTS.
+IF THAT PRIOR  APARTMENT  HAS  ANY REIMBURSABLE INDIVIDUAL APARTMENT IMPROVEMENT MONEY REMAINING AFTER THE COMBINATION, THAT MONEY MAY BE REIMBURSED  FOR FUTURE  INDIVIDUAL  APARTMENT  IMPROVEMENTS UNDERTAKEN WITHIN THE SUBSE- QUENT FIFTEEN YEARS FOLLOWING THE COMBINATION.
+  (II) IN ORDER FOR AN OWNER  TO  QUALIFY  FOR  A  TEMPORARY  INDIVIDUAL APARTMENT  IMPROVEMENT  RENT  INCREASE WHEN APARTMENTS ARE COMBINED, THE REQUIREMENTS FOR AN  INDIVIDUAL  APARTMENT  IMPROVEMENT,  INCLUDING  ALL NOTIFICATION REQUIREMENTS UNDER THIS CHAPTER SHALL BE MET.
+  (G)  OWNERS  SHALL  MAINTAIN  THE  RECORDS  AND  RENT HISTORIES OF ALL COMBINED APARTMENTS,  BOTH  PRIOR  TO  AND  POST  COMBINATION,  FOR  THE PURPOSES  OF RENT SETTING, OVERCHARGE AND ALL OTHER PROCEEDINGS TO WHICH THE RECORDS ARE APPLICABLE.
+  § 2-a.
+Subdivision (a) of section 10-b of section 4 of chapter 576  of
+ the  laws  of  1974, constituting the emergency tenant protection act of nineteen seventy-four, is amended by adding a new paragraph 13  to  read as follows:
+  13. (I)  WHERE  AN OWNER COMBINES TWO OR MORE VACANT HOUSING ACCOMMO- DATIONS OR COMBINES A VACANT  HOUSING  ACCOMMODATION  WITH  AN  OCCUPIED ACCOMMODATION,  SUCH  INITIAL  RENT  FOR  SUCH NEW HOUSING ACCOMMODATION SHALL BE THE COMBINED LEGAL RENT  FOR  BOTH  PREVIOUS  HOUSING  ACCOMMO- DATIONS,  SUBJECT  TO  ANY  APPLICABLE GUIDELINE INCREASES AND ANY OTHER INCREASES AUTHORIZED BY THIS CHAPTER INCLUDING ANY INDIVIDUAL  APARTMENT IMPROVEMENT  INCREASES APPLICABLE FOR BOTH HOUSING ACCOMMODATIONS.
+IF AN OWNER COMBINES A RENT REGULATED  ACCOMMODATION  WITH  AN  APARTMENT  NOT SUBJECT  TO RENT REGULATION, THE RESULTING APARTMENT SHALL BE SUBJECT TO THIS ACT.
+IF AN OWNER INCREASES THE AREA OF AN APARTMENT NOT SUBJECT TO RENT REGULATION BY ADDING SPACE THAT WAS PREVIOUSLY PART OF A RENT REGU- LATED APARTMENT, EACH APARTMENT SHALL BE SUBJECT TO THIS ACT.
+  (II) WHERE AN OWNER SUBSTANTIALLY INCREASES THE OUTER DIMENSION  OF  A VACANT  HOUSING ACCOMMODATION, SUCH INITIAL RENT SHALL BE THE PRIOR RENT OF SUCH HOUSING ACCOMMODATION, INCREASED BY A PERCENTAGE THAT  IS  EQUAL TO  THE  PERCENTAGE  INCREASE  IN  THE  DWELLING  SPACE  AND  SUCH OTHER INCREASES AUTHORIZED BY THIS  ACT  INCLUDING  ANY  APPLICABLE  GUIDELINE INCREASE  AND  INDIVIDUAL  APARTMENT  IMPROVEMENT INCREASE THAT COULD BE AUTHORIZED FOR THE UNIT PRIOR TO THE ALTERATION OF THE OUTER DIMENSIONS.
+  (III) NOTWITHSTANDING SUBPARAGRAPHS (I) AND (II)  OF  THIS  PARAGRAPH, SUCH INCREASES MAY BE DENIED BASED ON THE OCCURRENCE OF SUCH VACANCY DUE TO  HARASSMENT,  FRAUD,  OR OTHER ACTS OF EVASION WHICH MAY REQUIRE THAT SUCH RENT BE SET IN ACCORDANCE WITH SECTION TWELVE OF THIS ACT.
+  (IV) WHERE THE VACANT HOUSING ACCOMMODATIONS ARE  COMBINED,  MODIFIED, DIVIDED OR THE DIMENSION OF SUCH HOUSING ACCOMMODATION OTHERWISE ALTERED AND  THESE  CHANGES ARE BEING MADE PURSUANT TO A PRESERVATION REGULATORY AGREEMENT WITH A FEDERAL, STATE OR LOCAL GOVERNMENTAL AGENCY OR  INSTRU- MENTALITY,  THE  RENT STABILIZED RENTS CHARGED THEREAFTER SHALL BE BASED ON AN INITIAL RENT SET BY SUCH AGENCY OR INSTRUMENTALITY.
+  (V) WHERE AN OWNER SUBSTANTIALLY DECREASES THE OUTER DIMENSIONS  OF  A VACANT  HOUSING ACCOMMODATION, SUCH INITIAL RENT SHALL BE THE PRIOR RENT OF SUCH HOUSING ACCOMMODATION, DECREASED  BY  THE  SAME  PERCENTAGE  THE SQUARE FOOTAGE OF THE ORIGINAL APARTMENT WAS DECREASED BY AND SUCH OTHER INCREASES  AUTHORIZED  BY  THIS  ACT  INCLUDING ANY APPLICABLE GUIDELINE INCREASE AND INDIVIDUAL APARTMENT IMPROVEMENT  INCREASE  THAT  COULD  BE AUTHORIZED FOR THE APARTMENT PRIOR TO THE ALTERATION OF THE OUTER DIMEN- SIONS.
+ S. 2980--A  4

+  (VI)(1)  WHEN AN OWNER COMBINES TWO OR MORE RENT REGULATED APARTMENTS, THE OWNER MAY USE EACH OF THE PREVIOUS APARTMENTS' REMAINING  INDIVIDUAL APARTMENT  IMPROVEMENT  ALLOWANCES FOR THE PURPOSES OF A TEMPORARY INDI- VIDUAL APARTMENT IMPROVEMENT RENT INCREASE.
+THE OWNER SHALL SUBSEQUENTLY DESIGNATE  A  SURVIVING  APARTMENT FOR THE PURPOSES OF REGISTRATION THAT HAS THE SAME APARTMENT NUMBER AS ONE OF THE PRIOR  APARTMENTS.
+IF  THAT PRIOR  APARTMENT  HAS  ANY REIMBURSABLE INDIVIDUAL APARTMENT IMPROVEMENT MONEY REMAINING AFTER THE COMBINATION, THAT MONEY MAY BE REIMBURSED  FOR FUTURE  INDIVIDUAL  APARTMENT  IMPROVEMENTS UNDERTAKEN WITHIN THE SUBSE- QUENT FIFTEEN YEARS FOLLOWING THE COMBINATION.
+  (2) IN ORDER FOR AN OWNER TO QUALIFY FOR A TEMPORARY INDIVIDUAL APART- MENT  IMPROVEMENT  RENT  INCREASE  WHEN  APARTMENTS  ARE  COMBINED,  THE REQUIREMENTS  FOR  AN  INDIVIDUAL  APARTMENT  IMPROVEMENT, INCLUDING ALL NOTIFICATION REQUIREMENTS UNDER THIS ACT SHALL BE MET.
+  (VII) OWNERS SHALL MAINTAIN THE RECORDS  AND  RENT  HISTORIES  OF  ALL COMBINED  APARTMENTS,  BOTH  PRIOR  TO  AND  POST  COMBINATION,  FOR THE PURPOSES OF RENT SETTING, OVERCHARGE AND ALL OTHER PROCEEDINGS TO  WHICH THE RECORDS ARE APPLICABLE.
   §  3.
 The  opening  paragraph  of  paragraph  (a) of subdivision 4 of section 14 of the public housing law, as added by  chapter  116  of  the laws of 1997, is amended to read as follows: